Los Angeles school year begins amid fears over immigration enforcement

-LOS ANGELES (AP) — Los Angeles students and teachers return to class for the new academic year on Thursday under a cloud of apprehension after a summer filled with immigration raids and amid worries that schools could become targets in the Trump administration's aggressive crackdown.
+LOS ANGELES (AP) — Los Angeles students and teachers returned to class for the new academic year on Thursday amid worries that schools could become targets in the Trump administration’s aggressive immigration crackdown after a summer filled with raids.

+At 93rd Street Elementary School in southern Los Angeles, volunteers with activist group Union del Barrio patrolled the neighborhood in the early morning for any immigration activity, and staff wearing bright orange vests gave children — some walking alone — a warm welcome as they arrived.

+“We want to make sure that … everyone feels like they’re protected and we’re watching and every student can make it inside our school building,” said Ingrid Villeda, a teacher and community coordinator.

 Los Angeles Unified School District Superintendent Alberto Carvalho has urged immigration authorities not to conduct enforcement activity within a two-block radius of schools, starting an hour before the school day begins and until one hour after classes let out.

-“Hungry children, children in fear, cannot learn well,” Carvalho said in a news conference.
+“Hungry children, children in fear, cannot learn well,” Carvalho said in a news conference on Monday.

-He announced several measures intended to protect students and families, including adding or altering bus routes to accommodate more students.
-The district will also distribute a family preparedness packet that includes know-your-rights information, emergency contact updates and tips on designating a backup caregiver in case a parent is detained.
+He announced several measures intended to protect students and families, including altering bus routes to accommodate more students.
+The district will also distribute family preparedness packets that include know-your-rights information, emergency contact updates and tips on designating a backup caregiver in case a parent is detained.

 The sprawling district, which covers more than two dozen cities, is the nation's second largest, with more than 500,000 students.
 Some 30,000 students are immigrants, and an estimated quarter of them are without legal status, according to the teachers’ union.